• Skip to main content

 Only tube returning on a shuttleRanging from $18 to $28

-Lifejackets Cost (required to be worn on the water)
+Lifejacket Cost (required to be worn on the water)

 • Adult: $19

-• Child and youth : $11
+• Child and youth: $11

-Options to get back to the start
+Options to get Back to the Start

 • Have a vehicle at each end